hylo-lang/specification/spec.md

       expr (',' expr)* ','?
     ```

-2. The type of a buffer literal is `T[n]`, where `n` is the number of components in the literal and `A` the type of all components.
-If a buffer literal appears in a typed context, `A` may be inferred from that context.
-Otherwise, the literal may not be empty, the type of `A` is inferred from the first component, and all other components must have the same type.
-The implementation may issue a warning if the literal has no component.
+2. The type of a buffer literal is `T[n]`, where `n` is the number of components in the literal and `T` is the type of all components.
+If a buffer literal appears in a typed context, `T` may be inferred from that context.
+Otherwise, the literal may not be empty, the type of `T` is inferred from the first component, and all other components must have the same type.
+The implementation may issue a warning if the literal has no components.

 3. (Example)